Skip to main content

 Deposit Address (per user)

-• Key-path sweeps user deposits into the Cold Reserve once validators reach quorum.
+• Key-path sweeps user deposits into the Cold Reserve once the validator quorum authorizes Wallet A to sign.

 • Script-path lets the user reclaim their deposit after 7 days (1,008 blocks) with no validator involvement.